bel10fski/ARP-BoE-Final/README.md

 - **Preprocessing of Earnings Calls**: Preparing and cleaning earnings calls transcripts for analysis.
 - **Preprocessing of Task Force on Climate-related Financial Disclosures (TCFD)**: Processing, cleaning and analysing climate-related reports.
-- **Classification Processes**: Implementing text classification models for data categorisation.
+- **Classification Processes**: Implementing text classification models using ClimateBERT.